Police to be given greater powers to restrict protests

 Anyone who breaches the conditions will risk arrest and prosecution.

-Ms Mahmood will write to chief constables on Sunday, thanking them for their swift and professional response following Thursday’s attack at the Heaton Park Hebrew Congregation Synagogue in Crumpsall, Manchester and at protests across the country.
+Ms Mahmood wrote to chief constables on Sunday, thanking them for their swift and professional response following Thursday’s attack at the Heaton Park Hebrew Congregation Synagogue in Crumpsall, Manchester, and at protests across the country.

-She will encourage them to use the full range of powers available to them to prevent and respond to public disorder.
+She encouraged them to use the full range of powers available to them to prevent and respond to public disorder.

+She told them: “The right to peaceful protest is a vital part of our democracy.
+It is a long-standing tradition in the UK that people are free to gather and express their views.

+“However, the public rightly demands a firm and visible policing response where protest activity seek to cause serious disruption, intimidate others or is intent on breaking the law.”

 Local Government Secretary Steve Reed has written to councils encouraging them to use their existing resources and powers to ensure Jewish communities are protected in the coming days and weeks, including limiting protest activity as much as possible.